-On behalf of the worldwide POLY-CHAR community we invite you to join us in May 2022 for the annual International Polymer Characterization Forum with associated 1 day short course.
-In addition to POLY-CHAR’s traditional focus on Polymer synthesis, characterization and application, a particular focus of this conference will be laid on (i) Circular economy of polymers and sustainable applications as well as (ii) Polymers for biomedical applications.
-We have reveived so far more than 100 submissions from all parts of the world and are looking with confidence very much forward to a highly interesting meeting in May 2022.
+Together with the worldwide POLY-CHAR community we were able to welcome in May 2022 more than 100 participants for the annual International Polymer Characterization Forum with associated 1 day short course.
+In addition to POLY-CHAR’s traditional focus on Polymer synthesis, characterization and application, a particular focus of this conference was be laid on (i) Circular economy of polymers and sustainable applications as well as (ii) Polymers for biomedical applications.

 Sven Henning (Halle, Germany) & Holger Schönherr (Siegen, Germany)